-DESCRIPTION: The project provides for a channel 40 feet deep, 1,200 feet wide from the Narrows to Bay Ridge Avenue; thence 1,750 feet wide to the junction of Bay Ridge and Red Hook Channels, and thence 1,200 feet wide through to its junction with Buttermilk Channel.
+DESCRIPTION: A channel 40 feet deep, of the following widths, 1,200 feet from the Narrows to Bay Ridge Avenue, Brooklyn, thence 1,750 feet to the junction of Bay Ridge and Red Hook Channels, and thence 1,200 feet through to its junction with Buttermilk Channel.
+In the entrance to Gowanus Creek, the width narrows uniformly to b5090 feet at 28th Street, Brooklyn.
 The length is about 4 miles.

-AUTHORIZATION: The Federal navigation project for the Bay Ridge and Red Hook Channels, New York was adopted in 1899 and modified in 1930.
+AUTHORIZATION: The Federal Navigation Project for Bay Ridge and Red Hook Channels, New York was adopted in 1899 and modified in 1930.

 CONTACT: